percona/pxb-docs/docs/lock-options.md

 ## `--lock-ddl-per-table` redesign

-Implemented in Percona XtraBackup version 8.0.22-15.0, the `--lock-ddl-per-table` has been redesigned to minimize inconsistent backups.
+The `--lock-ddl-per-table` option has been redesigned to minimize inconsistent backups.

 The following procedure reorders the steps: